Spread beans out on a large plate or other surface. Remove/discard debris.

 Simmer over low-medium heat WITHOUT LID.
 Watch closely.
 Foam will form minutes after simmering.
 Skim off.
 If not removed, foam will "disappear" in beans.
 See cooking notes for more info.

-Add chopped onions and all of the chopped smoked sausage.
-Follow next step if adding 1/2 of sausage.
+Add chopped onions and 1/2 of the chopped smoked sausage.
 Cover with lid.
 Simmer over low-medium heat until desired tenderness.
 Lightly stir to prevent breakage.
 Add more water if necessary to reach desired tenderness.

 OPTIONAL: While beans are simmering, place remaining half of chopped smoked sausage in a lightly greased skillet.
 Cook sausage on both sides until edges are crispy.
 Turn off heat.
-Wipe off oil with a paper towel.
-Add to soup before serving.
+Set cooked sausage aside.

-After beans reach desired tenderness, add diced tomatoes, chili powder, lemon juice, and minced garlic (if using).
+After beans reach desired tenderness, add diced tomatoes, chili powder, lemon juice, minced garlic (if using), and cooked sausage.
 If desired, use 1-1/2 teaspoons of cumin seeds or cumin powder instead of minced garlic.